In this tutorial, you will learn how to Implement the

 Write something custom

 Everyone will have their own preferences as to which approach to take.
-Out of these options, using an alternative library, like NLog is probably the quickest and easiest.
-If you're using a service like Episerver DXC you may want to create your own logging server so you can get instant access to your logs.
+Out of these options, using an alternative library, like NLog is probably the quickest and easiest choice.
+If you're using a service like Episerver DXC you may want to create your own logging services you can get instant access to your logs.
 On my last project, I decided to try the Common.Logging approach.
 Within this article, I'm going to cover how I implemented it and my thoughts on it.

 Implementing Common.Logging With Episerver

-The Common.Logging provider was written to try and address exactly these type of issue.
+Common.Logging provider was written to try and address exactly these types of logging issues.
 When you work on multiple projects, it is very common that different frameworks will use different logging providers or different versions.
 The

-When you use that code in your Episerver website, you define some config in your web.config for the common.logger that defines the type of logging adaptor to use specific to that site.
+web.config.
+This config will define the type of logging adaptor to use specific to that site.

-common.logger, you don't define the logging framework or the version it uses in your shared library, you define one in each website that will consume it.
-What this means is that in each website that consumes your code, you will have a 5-minute set-up task to define the logger.
+common.logger, you don't define the logging framework or the version it uses in your shared library.
+Instead, you define the provider in each website that consumes it.
+What this means is that in each website that consumes your shared library, you will have a 5-minute set-up task to define the logger.
 This approach decouples the log provider from your shared codebase.
 Removing the DLL assembly mismatch errors.
 Using

 Implementing Common.Logging With Episerver

-You'll also need to create a factor adaptor.
+You will also need to create an adaptor.
 The adaptor is the thing that you point to your

-Common.Logging does provide a means to decouple a logging framework from your code.
+Common.Logging provide a means to decouple a logging framework from your code.
 This can be handy if you want to have a shared code library that works between different websites.
 Granted the downside of this approach is that you need to add some custom code within the